-Why do some women get pregnant easily and others struggle, even when using in vitro fertilization (IVF) to overcome infertility?
-From analysis of data gleaned from thousands of IVF cycles, it is clear that a handful of patient-specific fertility factors are very powerful for predicting your chance of success with IVF.
-These fertility factors can be analyzed statistically to create a customized probability of IVF success specific to each patient.
+Aside from age, there are a number of other patient-specific fertility factors that are very powerful for predicting your chance of success with IVF.
+They can be analyzed statistically to create a customized probability of IVF success specific to you.